Ant0wan/Piscine-C-Recoded-in-Python/README.md

 Last update: 9/18/2018

-Description: As the subjects were initially made for C programming language, some exercises will be missing because they are deemed to be pointless recoded in python.<br />
+Description: Subjects were initially made using C the programming language.
+Some exercises will be missing because they are pointless recoded in python.<br />
-For instance, C pointers exercises have been recoded and arranged in order to master new concepts (*concerning the python3 programming language*) or have either not been recoded at all.
+For instance, C pointers exercises have either been recoded and arranged in order to master new concepts (*concerning the python3 programming language*) or just not been recoded.

-The following has been recoded in their respective files:
+The following has been recoded:

 #### Day 02:
   1. ft_is_negative.py,<br />